 The Allies Academy is a cohort-based leadership development program that equips mid and senior-level leaders in the nonprofit, for profit, government, and educational sectors with the skills to lead equity-focused change initiatives within their organizations.

-Over the course of six half-day sessions, participants will build the skills to be equity leaders in their organizations, such as:
+Over the course of seven three-hour virtual sessions, participants will build the skills to be equity leaders in their organizations, such as:

 - technical skills of equity-focused communication, assessment, public engagement, and HR